KxSystems/docs/docs/wp/market-fragmentation/index.md

 ## Appendix

-The code in this appendix can be found on Github at <i class="fa fa-github"></i> [kxcontrib/market-fragmentation](https://github.com/kxcontrib/market-fragmentation).
+The code in this appendix can be found on Github at <i class="fab fa-github"></i> [kxcontrib/market-fragmentation](https://github.com/kxcontrib/market-fragmentation).

 ```q
 ////////////////////////////////